To Imagine, Jon Uriarte

 Critical imagination is the tool that allows us to think of a future beyond a visible and apparently inevitable end.
 It is what helps us discover that other possible worlds already exist in the ruins of capitalism, where, as Mushrooms from the Forest by Takashi Homma recounts, beings as strange and ignored by reason as mushrooms, are capable of imagining other possible scenarios.

 GARCÉS, MARINA.
 Imaginación crítica.
 En: Garcés, Marina (coord.) «Ecología de la imaginación».
 Artnodes, no. 29.
 UOC.
 2022

 LOWENHAUPT TSING, ANNA.
 The Mushroom at the End of The World, Princeton University press.
 2015

-Born in Hondarribia in 1980, he studied photography at the Institut d’Estudis Fotogràfics de Catalunya and the International Center of Photography of New York, he also holds a master in Projects and Artistic Theories by PhotoEspaña and the European University of Madrid.
+Born in Hondarribia in 1980, he studied photography at the Institut d’Estudis Fotogràfics de Catalunya and the International Center of Photography of New York.
+He also holds a Master in Projects and Artistic Theories by PhotoEspaña and the European University of Madrid.
 His work has been exhibited in collective and individual exhibitions at different galleries and centers such as La Casa Encendida in Madrid, Koldo Mitxelena in Donostia, Studio 304 of New York, HBC center in Berlin and Sala d’Art Jove in Barcelona.
-Founder of Widephoto, independent platform dedicated to curating activities about contemporary photography.
-He also conceptualized and coordinated DONE for three years, a project about reflection and visual creation promoted by Foto Colectania.
-He is currently living in London, where he works as digital curator of The Photographers’ Gallery.
+He is also the founder of Widephoto, an independent platform dedicated to curating activities about contemporary photography.
+He conceptualized and coordinated DONE for three years, a project about reflection and visual creation promoted by Foto Colectania.
+Uriarte is currently living in London, where he works as digital curator of The Photographers’ Gallery.